Bernard Chaet

-Bernard Chaet (born 1924, Boston, MA - died 2012) was an American artist; Chaet is known for his colorful, dynamic modernist paintings and masterful draftsmanship, his association with the Boston Expressionists, and his 40-year career as a Professor of Painting at Yale University.
+Bernard Chaet (1924–2012) was an American artist; Chaet is known for his modernist paintings, his association with the Boston Expressionists, and his 40-year career as a professor of painting at Yale University.
 His works also include watercolors and prints.
 In 1994, he was named a National Academician by the National Academy of Design.

 Collections, awards, and exhibitions

-Chaet's works are in the permanent collections of many important museums including: the Metropolitan Museum of Art in New York, the Museum of Fine Arts Boston, the Art Institute of Chicago, the Smithsonian American Art Museum in Washington, D.C., the Yale University Art Gallery in New Haven, CT, and the Addison Gallery of American Art in Andover, MA.
+Chaet's works are in the permanent collections of museums including: the Metropolitan Museum of Art in New York, the Museum of Fine Arts Boston, the Art Institute of Chicago, the Smithsonian American Art Museum in Washington, D.C., the Yale University Art Gallery in New Haven, CT, and the Addison Gallery of American Art in Andover, MA.

-Chaet is the recipient of many awards including: the National Foundation of the Arts and Humanities, Sabbatical Grant in 1967-68, the National Academy of Fine Arts, Benjamin Altman Award in Painting in 1997, and the American Academy of Arts and Letters Jimmy Ernst Prize in 2001.
+Chaet is the recipient of many awards including: the National Foundation of the Arts and Humanities, Sabbatical Grant in 1967–68, the National Academy of Fine Arts, Benjamin Altman Award in Painting in 1997, and the American Academy of Arts and Letters Jimmy Ernst Prize in 2001.